TBalo/RegexDemonstration-Repo/README.md

 ##Validations
 The code validates that a set of given data is inputed in the exact format as defined by the business.
-It contains a method which validates a given Firstname, MobileNumber, Email, Password and an ID to return true or false if it was inputed in the format defined in the code in kine with the business-specification.
+It contains a method which validates a given Firstname, MobileNumber, Email, Password and an ID to return true or false if it was inputed in the format defined in the code in kine with the business-specification..